yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/prepare-environment/gcp.md

 </ul>

 A dedicated host or virtual machine (VM) is required to run the Yugabyte Platform server.
-For more details, see [this faq](../../../../faq/yugabyte-platform/#what-are-the-os-requirements-and-permissions-to-run-yugaware-the-yugabyte-admin-console).
-This page highlights the basic setup needed in order to install Yugabyte Platform.

 ## 1. [Optional] Create a new project